 (vi) is subject to the supervision of an independent authority in accordance with applicable law.

-(d) other bodies, also entering under the scope of Article 12 of the Public Procurement Directive 2014/24/EU.
+(d) other bodies, also entering under the scope of Article 12 of Directive 2014/24/EU.

 4. When the body selected by the managing authority implements a holding fund, that body may further select other bodies to implement specific funds.